viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The tutorial is based on the Vivado 2023.1 and Vitis 2023.1 toolchain. **TODO**

+Before we dive into drawing a block diagram in Vivado and writing code in Vitis, we need to understand the basics of the XDAC and be aware of important aspects and limitations.
+Let me cover this in the first chapters of this tutorial.

 ## TODOs, to be removed

 - Oversampling: https://www.silabs.com/documents/public/application-notes/an118.pdf